What are good sources of demographic and socioeconomic information for states, counties, and cities?

 Census Bureau

-The Census Bureau offers a number of useful tools for finding local information about socioeconomic characteristics and demographics and guidance on how to choose the right estimate for individual needs on its Poverty page, including the data resources listed below.
+The Census Bureau’s Poverty page offers several tools for finding local information about socioeconomic characteristics, demographic information, and guidance on how to choose the right estimate for individual needs, including the data resources listed below.

 American Community Survey (ACS)

-An ongoing survey providing socioeconomic data for states, counties, and other jurisdictions and creates period estimates, which represent characteristics of the population and housing over a specific period of data collection.
+An ongoing survey providing socioeconomic data for states, counties, and other jurisdictions.
+Period estimates represent characteristics of the populations and housing over a specific period of data collection.
 One-year estimates provide 12 months of collected data for areas with populations of 65,000 or more.
 Three-year ACS estimates provide 36 months of data for areas with populations of 20,000 or more.
-And five-year estimates provide 60 months of collected data for all areas.
+Five-year estimates provide 60 months of collected data for all areas.
 For guidance on using ACS data, see the Census Data Users Guide.

 Consumer Expenditure Survey

-Consumer-unit level data going back to 1980 that are produced by the Congressional Budget Office and distributed by the National Bureau for Economic Research.
+Consumer-unit level data going back to 1980.
+Produced by the Congressional Budget Office and distributed by the National Bureau for Economic Research.

-Subnational economic data in an annual series by industry, including the number of establishments, recent employment, first quarter payroll, and annual payroll.
-These data are thought to be useful for studying the economic activity of small areas; analyzing economic changes over time; and as a benchmark for other statistical series, surveys, and databases between economic censuses.
+Subnational economic data from the Census Bureau in an annual series by industry, including the number of establishments, recent employment, first quarter payroll, and annual payroll.
+These data can be useful for studying the economic activity of small areas; analyzing economic changes over time; and as a benchmark for other statistical series, surveys, and databases.

 Population and Housing Unit Estimates (PEP)

-Population estimates for the United States, individual states, counties, cities, towns, and the Commonwealth of Puerto Rico and its municipios.
+From the Census Bureau’s Population Estimates Program, produces estimates for the United States, individual states, counties, cities, towns, and the Commonwealth of Puerto Rico and its municipios.

 SDCs are joint projects of the Census Bureau and particular states that make state data available to the public through a network of state agencies, universities, libraries, and regional and local governments.
 Find links to states’ lead agencies on the SDC Member Network page.